SeePerSea: Multi-modal Perception Dataset of In-water Objects for Autonomous Surface Vehicles: Abstract

 \section{Abstract}

 This paper introduces the first publicly accessible labeled multi-modal perception dataset for autonomous maritime navigation, focusing on in-water obstacles within the aquatic environment to enhance situational awareness for Autonomous Surface Vehicles (ASVs).
-This dataset, collected over 4 years and consisting of diverse objects encountered under varying environmental conditions, aims to bridge the research gap in autonomous surface vehicles by providing a multi-modal, annotated, and ego-centric perception dataset, for object detection and classification.
-We also show the applicability of the proposed dataset by training deep learning-based open-source perception algorithms that have shown success.
-We expect that our dataset will contribute to development of the marine autonomy pipelines and marine (field) robotics.
-This dataset is opensource and can be found at \url{https://seepersea.github.io/}.
+This dataset, collected over 4 years and consisting of diverse objects encountered under varying environmental conditions, aims to bridge the research gap in ASVs by providing a multi-modal, annotated, and ego-centric perception dataset, for object detection and classification.
+We also show the applicability of the proposed dataset by training and testing current deep learning-based open-source perception algorithms that have shown success in the autonomous ground vehicle domain.
+With the training and testing results, we discuss open challenges for existing datasets and methods, identifying future research directions.
+We expect that our dataset will contribute to the development of future marine autonomy pipelines and marine (field) robotics.
+This dataset is open source and found at \url{https://seepersea.github.io/}.